Radar Technology Information

 Everyone has heard of radar before, whether that be used for ships to help in navigation and collision avoidance or when watching your local TV news channel report on the weather with their Doppler Radar equipment.
 Radar sensors are now even being used to help create self-driving cars!
 Well Gems Sensors uses similar radar technology in our Liquid Level sensors.

 Advantages of Radar: There are many advantages of radar technology over other level sensing technologies.
-Through the air radar is a non-contact solution, whereas the liquid does not come in contact with any of the sensor's components.
-This eliminates the need to worry about ensuring the sensor equipment is chemically compatible with the liquid.
+Through the air radar is a non-contact solution, whereas the liquid does not encounter any of the sensor's components.
+This eliminates the need to worry about chemical compatibility between the sensor materials and the liquid.
 No more worrying about sourcing sensors comprised of expensive alloys or worrying about replacing them due to corrosion.
 In addition, this non-contact is of course a no moving parts solution, which eliminates any mechanical failures you may have from a float-based sensor.
-Thus, no issues worrying about debris in the liquid that may foul up a contact based sensor or more viscous liquids coating the sensors causing failures.
+Thus, no issues worrying about debris in the liquid that may foul up a contact-based sensor or more viscous liquids coating the sensors causing failures.

-Review Gems’ Radar Level Sensor for more information.
+Return to Gems’ Non-Contact Radar Level Sensor landing page for more information.